- Chart

 Average Trading Volume

-The average trading volume for the 6 Meridian Small Cap Equity ETF is relatively modest, indicating that it may not be as liquid as larger, more established ETFs.
+Average trading volume data for the 6 Meridian Small Cap Equity ETF is not consistently available in public databases, suggesting it may have lower liquidity compared to larger, more established ETFs.

 Bid-Ask Spread